Energy Management for Parents: The Micro-Recovery System

 The Eating Reset

 This one’s physical, but it has emotional benefits.
-Energy crashes are often blood sugar crashes.
+For many parents, energy crashes correlate with blood sugar drops.
 That 2pm crash where everything feels terrible?
 Often it’s not because life got worse.
-It’s because your blood sugar dropped.
+It’s because your last meal didn’t hold.

 The reset is: eat protein.
 Not a candy bar.
 Not coffee.
 Protein.
 Nuts, yogurt, cheese, leftover meat, a hard-boiled egg, an energy bar with actual protein.
 Whatever you can grab in the moment.